-X NO YES (identify the roadways and existing/proposed access points) No Driveway provide access to a road identified as a Regional Truck Route
+YES (identify the roadways and existing/proposed access points)

+Access to the site is not provided via roads identified as Regional Truck Routes.

 04. If the development site is within one mile of an existing rail service, provide information on accessibility conditions.